PiggyAwesome/useless/README.md

-Yo mamma is so fat that she uses the Great Wall of China as a belt
+Yo mamma so fat when she tossed in her sleep she woke up in another time zone